lekkehart/aws-delete-default-vpcs/README.md

 A simple fix is to delete the default VPCs in all regions when setting up a new AWS account.
 Below script does this.
 It will also delete all dependencies of the default VPCs, i.e.:
-* default subnets.
+* Default subnets.
 * IGWs.

 ## Run

-There are some command line options when running the script:
+There are optional command line options for running the script:
-* Run in _**DRY RUN**_ mode, i.e. it will show which resources it would delete.
+* Run in `DRY RUN` mode, i.e. it will show which resources it would delete.
 * Specify the AWS profile to use.

 ```